 View county names by moving the mouse over a county or view a map with county names

-The Hobomok Skipper is most often found in open spaces bordering deciduous forests.
-This includes dirt road, fields, stream edges, parks, gardens, and damp meadows.
+Open spaces in and bordering deciduous forests including dirt road, fields, stream edges, parks, gardens, and damp meadows, often at higher elevations.